zihuahu/ccr-examples/easybuild/2_ApplicationSpecific/petsc-custom-compile/README.md

 # Example PETSc custom easybuild

 This is an example of building PETSc with easybuild using a slurm job.
-(CCR Staff: Need more info here.)

 ## Placeholders